gaia-platform/GaiaPlatform/README.md

 - `iteration-duration-sec`
   - `test-duration-sec` divided by `iteration`
   - approximation of the run time of a single step within the test
+  - this field will not appear if no steps were reported in the `iteration` field
+- `measured-duration-sec`
+  - optional field triggered by use of the [Toggling Measurements On and Off](#toggling-measurements-on-and-off) command
+  - duration that occurred between the measurement being toggled on and off
+- `iteration-measured-duration-sec`
+  - optional field triggered by use of the [Toggling Measurements On and Off](#toggling-measurements-on-and-off) command
+  - approximation of the time of a single step within the measurement
+  - this field will not appear if no steps were reported in the `iteration` field
 - `rules-engine-stats.slices`
   - raw slices harvested from `gaia_stats.log`
 - `totals.*`